ewrewrewrwerewterwwrt-del/wow/demographics_data/README.md

 Welcome, curious and probably unprepared complainer, to the `demographics_data` folder.
 The kitchen where the numbers used for "Route to Ítaca" were cooked.
 Statistical purity MAY be a distant memory, but some decisions had to be made.
 And hey, it's a game after all, so some sacrifices were unavoidable.

+## Folder Structure

+- `auto_balancer.py`: Helps a ton for cooking the data.
+Ensures that your percentages always properly add up to 100.
+- `adjust_unemployment.py`: Rebalances unemployment rates according to unemployment evolution over the years, folowing the criteria explained in the assumptions bit (trasnfers between unemployed, middle, ind, buss).
+For when you want your simulated misery to be a bit more statistically accurate.
+- `cat_ceo_process.py`: Wrestles raw CEO survey data into something the simulation can actually use.
+Manual cooking is needed after that.
+- `cat_pop_weights.py`: Turns IDESCAT data into population weights.
+Manual cooking is also needed but to a much lesser extent.
+- `cat_simulation.py`: Runs the actual election simulations
+- `ceo_raw/`: All the raw CEO survey CSVs (e.g., `cat_data_2012.csv`).
+- `idescat_raw/`: Raw IDESCAT data (age, education, urbanization, etc.).
+- `clean/`: Where cleaned, cooked, and processed data ends up (population weights, vote intentions, etc.).
+Files starting with `ok_` are the result of manual cooking.
+- `simulation_results/`: Results from running the simulations.
+- `spa_votes_raw/`: Subfolders are used to group by year, contains all raw voting data in `XML` fomrat.
+- `.temp/`: Temporary files.
+Ignore unless you are debugging at 3am.

+## Parlament Elections

 ### Data Sources (or the quesionable quality of the ingredients we have to deal with)

 **Centre d'Estudis d'Opinio (CEO)**